 - 2 tsp sugar

 - Preheat oven to 300 degrees F. In a medium-sized sauce pan, bring 1 1/2 cups heavy cream and milk to a boil.
+Remove from heat and whisk in chocolate until smooth.

 - In a medium-sized bowl, whisk together the yolks, sugar and salt.
 Whisking constantly, pour the melted chocolate mixture slowly into the yolk mixture.
 Strain combined mixture through a small sieve into another bowl.